Djjimenez895/persona-4-api/README.md

 5) To run, type "npm start"
 6) To run unit and integration tests, type "npm test"

+When issues are checked out to you, please create a separate branch that is named the same as the issue.

 ## Features

 This API currently supports the following features:

 ## Usage
+To run the program, type "npm start" in your console.
+Before doing this, ensure that you have setup a config.js file and have also ran "npm update".
+Once started, you can access the endpoints specified in the application through Postman or another program that can access REST endpoints.

+To run tests for the application, type "npm test" in your console.